justinwj/Visio-Diagram-Generator/plan docs/pseudocode/specialized_views.md

 # Specialized View Pseudocode Prompts

+Applies to any solution where auxiliary data (perf, tests, releases) is available; invSys is just a sample fixture.
+Keep prompts domain-agnostic.

 These eight diagrams rely on auxiliary data (perf logs, tests, release notes).
 Pseudocode must state how we ingest external metrics and merge them into diagram metadata.

 ## Shared Inputs